 These challenges prevent many insurers from diving into innovations.
 But it’s still possible to transform your business.
 With the professional help of domain experts and talented software developers, digital/IoT evolution goes much smoother.

 Moving further, we also want to share with you some insights unveiled by McKinsey researchers.
 Based on the emerging Internet of Things trend in the insurance industry, digital disruptions, and overall popularity of insurance services, it’s possible to name four major ecosystems that hide an enormous potential.
 They differ by maturity, dynamics, customers, competitors, and regulatory challenges.
-Let’s see how insurance companies use IoT!
+Let’s see how Internet of Things insurance companies operate!

 A well-known industry that is rising thanks to wearables as the main IoT application for life insurance.
 Personal IoT gadgets help to monitor patient condition constantly by delivering priceless insights.
 Doctors now can check way larger data packages, so they identify diseases faster and prescribe more effective treatments.
 Thanks to tools like Verisense by Shimmer, people can get a small gadget and predict severe illnesses like cancer before they become incurable.

 Thanks to personal and corporative IoT systems, insurers get better vision, too.
 They can identify health-related risks to offer the demanded products.
 In combination with smart household solutions, connected health gadgets also open a whole new industry – ambient assisted living.
 It helps aged people in their everyday lives.
 Underwriters deliver bundles of tailored services and even can act as healthcare curators who drive hospital-at-home interactions.